inf0lio/grumpy-test/README.md

 [Grumpy](https://github.com/tonsky/grumpy) is simple blog engine with minimal functionality which is written on Clojure.
 Using UI you can only create and update post.
 Maybe soon we'll see more functionality but now that's all.

-### Built With
-* Selenide - The web framework used
-* Selenoid - Dependency Management
-* Allure - Used to generate RSS Feeds

 ## Getting Started
 ### Build the application